-GTX medical was founded in December 2014, splitting off from the Swiss federal institute of technology Lausanne (EPFL) to specifically develop a new neurostimulation therapy.
+GTX Medical was founded in December 2014, splitting off from the Swiss federal institute of technology Lausanne (EPFL) to specifically develop a new neurostimulation therapy.

 We are based at the High-Tech Campus in Eindhoven, Netherlands, and at the Technical and Life Science Faculties of EPFL, Lausanne, Switzerland.
 Both our sites are locations where world class research is developed, and we are proud to continue in this tradition.

-Based on years of research by Professor Grégoire Courtine at EPFL CNP, we have developed an advanced therapy to help paraplegic people recover the strength and ability to once again use their legs.
+Based on years of research by Professor Grégoire Courtine at EPFL CNP, we have developed an advanced therapy to help people with paraplegia recover the strength and ability to once again use their legs.
 Using a targeted neuro-stimulation implant with real-time motion feedback, combined with bodyweight support assisting training tools, our technology has the potential to restore the function of the spinal cord and improve the rehabilitation of individuals with SCI.
 We call this approach Targeted Epidural Spinal Stimulation (TESS).
 The therapy allows remodeling of neural pathways, repairing the connection between brain, spine, and lower extremities – with the potential of improving other symptoms related to spinal cord injuries.

-Our company is led by CEO Sjaak Deckers, an entrepreneur with previous successful experience at Sapiens Steering Brain Stimulation, until its acquisition by Medtronic in 2014.
 Our Chief Science Officer is Grégoire Courtine, whose research makes the development of our neuro-stimulation implants possible.

 Who We Are

 GTX is made up of a growing team of committed experts, passionate about our aim to develop life-changing technology for individuals with SCI.
 Each of us is an expert in our field: whether that’s engineering, neuroscience, finance, product R&D, developing clinical and regulatory pathways or marketing.
 We are highly optimistic on the success for TESS, and the Go-2 TESS System.
-Therefore, we work hard behind the scenes to ensure achieving our goal – to provide a viable and safe product that can go to market and aid in the rehabilitation of persons with paraplegia.
+Therefore, we work hard behind the scenes to achieve our goal – to provide a viable and safe product that can go to market and aid in the rehabilitation of people with paraplegia.